ShonPozner/Flight-Simulator-EX3/README.md

 ### Archdiocesan class

+Markup : ```javascript
 * The project start run the main which first defines DATA
+   * DATA contains all maps that saved the differnet valyes at tun time
+         ```

+* The project start run the main which first defines DATA
- * DATA contains all maps that saved the differnet valyes at tun time ‬
+   * DATA contains all maps that saved the differnet valyes at tun time

+‬